SeaDve/seadve.github.io/content/about/_index.md

 ## Setup

-Currently, I use Fedora Silverblue on my PC and Ubuntu on my laptop.
+I currently use vanilla Fedora Silverblue both on my PC and laptop.

 ## Donate